Gitlab Social Sciences

 1. A GitLab account to log in at https://gitlab.socsci.ru.nl:

 - Everyone from Radboud University can login (with their U-, S-, E- or F-number).
+Members of UMC with Z-numbers have to request external accounts, see below.

 - External users can ask for an account and then login with their username (switch to the "Standard" tab in the Sign-In page).